 The worst performing suppliers

-Incidents from July 2022 to June 2024
+Incidents from July 2023 to June 2025

-The charts below highlight the suppliers with the most major (category 4) and minor (category 1) incidents recorded over the 2-year period July 2022 to June 2024.
-Further details can be found in our latest edition of the Supplier Performance Report.
 These suppliers have all failed to meet their obligations and our expectations.
 The performance of these suppliers is not good enough and they must do better.
 It is a supplier's responsibility to ensure they meet all their obligations on time and in full, and they may face serious consequences, which could include escalation to enforcement, if they don’t.

-What is a category 4 incident?
+What is a Major incident?

 These are the most serious incidents of non-compliance and have the greatest potential negative impact.